 - What is a brand and what are the advantages of having one?

-- We do not advertise and our customers all know about us.
-Why would we need to develop a brand?
+- Why do we need to develop a brand?

 - How long does it take to build a brand?

 - How can I develop a brand on a small budget?

 - Do I need a logo to build a brand?

 - Will I need to register my brand name as a trade mark - and what would it cost?

 - Can having an established brand ever work against me?

 - How far can I stretch my brand to cover new products or services?

 - How much is my brand worth?